 Our team has over 65 years of combined experience in real estate and a combined 60 years of experience in securities.
 We provide exceptional client support throughout the duration of a DST 1031 exchange or Opportunity Zone investment, guiding you through initial property identification, paperwork and closing to ensure accuracy and efficiency.

-Streamline the investment process when you partner with 1031 Crowdfunding and Join the Crowd today.
+Streamline the investment process when you partner with 1031 Crowdfunding and register to view all properties today.

 This material does not constitute an offer to sell or a solicitation of an offer to buy any security.
 An offer can only be made by a prospectus that contains more complete information on risks, management fees and other expenses.
 This literature must be accompanied by, and read in conjunction with, a prospectus or private placement memorandum to fully understand the implications and risks of the offering of securities to which it relates.
 As with all investing, investing in private placements are speculative in nature and involves a degree of risk, including loss of your principal.
 Past performance is not necessarily indicative of future results and forward-looking statements and projections are not guaranteed to achieve the results described and your actual returns may vary significantly.
 Investments in private placements are illiquid in nature and there may be no secondary market or ability to sell the investment should the need for liquidity arise.
 This material should not be construed as tax advice and you should consult with your tax advisor as individual tax situations will vary.
 Securities offered through Capulent, LLC Member FINRA, SIPC.